jragard/kenzie-testing/Anagrams1/README.md

 ## What this does
-words.js is the word list that the students are using to find anagrams. anagramTest.js contains tests. run.js is a script that does the following:
+words.js is the word list that the students are using to find anagrams anagramTest.js contains tests run.js is a script that does the following:
   1. Creates a file stream to write to 's.js' in the current directory
   2. Parses the command line argument for the student repo, and generates the url for the raw version of anagrams.js
   3. makes a GET request for the raw version of anagrams.js
   4. writes `const { words } = require('./words')` to s.js in order to make the words array available to the students code
-  5. writes the student's anagrams.js to s.js
+  5. writes the students anagrams.js to s.js
   * any `use 'strict'` is removed, since this conflicts with module.exports
   6. writes `module.exports = { getAnagramsOf }` to s.js
   * At this point, s.js is ready to be tested.
 It contains the student's code along with the necessary import and export statements